 The debate about gender income inequality regularly pops up in the public arena.
-However; a closer look at the figures shows that differences in the lifetime income and saving capacity of men and women go beyond pay inequalities:
+But according to statistics collected by National Bank in 2018, differences in the saving capacity of men and women go beyond pay inequalities:

 Retirement planning goes beyond monthly savings.
-It's about creating an overall plan with a professional, while taking into account your situation and goals.
-Did you know that many people mistake the Registered Retirement Savings Plan (RRSP) for a retirement plan?
-The RRSP is a financial tool used to prepare your retirement plan.
-To help us set up the right retirement plan for you, consider the following five factors:
+It's about working with a professional to build a comprehensive plan based on your situation and goals.
+To help us draw up the right retirement plan for you, you should consider the following five factors:

 Retirement budgeting may seem difficult and complicated, but it's easy with the right tools and support.
-This step also gives you a clear overview of your expenses and helps you make smarter decisions.
+This step will also give you a clear overview of your expenses and help you make smarter decisions.
+The Government of Canada has created the Canadian Retirement Income Calculator to simplify the process.

 The main sources of retirement income include:

-These are investments (registered and non-registered), real estate holdings and other savings that can supplement your income from government plans.
+These are your investments (registered and non-registered), real-estate holdings, etc. They can supplement your income from government plans.

 Even if your retirement is still far off, it's important to get informed and start planning as soon as possible.
-It's also never too early to set up a plan and seek advice.
+It's never too early—or too late—to set up a plan and seek advice.

 Any reproduction, in whole or in part, is strictly prohibited without the prior written consent of National Bank of Canada.